Simon-Institute-for-Longterm-Governance/si-website/src/content/custom-page/get-involved.md

   title: Donate
   intro:
-    content: We currently estimate our room for more funding until the end of 2025 to be around CHF 2,800,000.
+    content: We currently estimate our room for more funding until the end of 2025 to be between CHF 2,800,000 - 5,500,000.
 Any amount will directly help us to do more.
     button:
       text: Donate
       url: https://docs.google.com/document/d/1SYvmxxe8_f2ZQmE3s77t60uqZB2RQTbg944E7w45UCM/edit?usp=sharing